bniladridas/memoraxx/README.md

 ### Known Issues
 - GPU usage measurement is not implemented (planned for future releases).
 - `memory.json` is plain text; encryption is recommended for sensitive data.

+## Frequently Asked Questions

+### How do I install Ollama?
+Follow the instructions at [ollama.ai](https://ollama.ai) to install Ollama, then run `ollama pull llama3.2` to get the model.

+### How do I build the project?
+Use `./build.sh` or follow the manual steps in Installation.

+### What is the memory system?
+The app stores up to 5 recent interactions in `memory.json` for context-aware responses.

 ## Acknowledgments
 - **Meta AI**: For the Llama 3.2 model.